nginxinc/nginx-wiki/source/modules/drizzle.rst

   You can fix this by pointing ``python`` to ``python2``.

-2. Download the latest version of the release tarball of this module from drizzle-nginx-module `file list <http://github.com/openresty/drizzle-nginx-module/tags>`_.
+2. Download the latest version of the release tarball of this module from drizzle-nginx-module :github:`file list <openresty/drizzle-nginx-module/tags>`.
-3. Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `nginx compatibility`_), and then build the source with this module:
+3. Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `nginx compatibility <drizzle.compatibility_>`_), and then build the source with this module:

   .. code-block:: bash